rsmattos/Basic_python_toturial/README.md

 https://colab.research.google.com/github/rsmattos/Basic_python_toturial

-And open one of the notebooks.
-When using colab, you'll have to upload the files:
+and open one of the notebooks.
+When using colab, you'll have to log into a google account and upload the files:
 - populations.dat
 - plot_pop.py